dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 A resource  is always derived from at least one other resource.
 The most generic resource class DSP offers is _"Resource"_.
 A resource may additionally also be derived from resources defined in external ontologies.

 The following parent predefined resources are provided by DSP:

   - `Resource` A generic "thing" that represents an item from the real world
   - `StillImageRepresentation`: An object that is connected to a still image
-  - `TextRepresentation`: An object that is connected to an (external) text (Not Yet Implemented)
+  - `TextRepresentation`: An object that is connected to an (external) text (not yet implemented)
-  - `AudioRepresentation`: An object representing audio data (Not Yet Implemented)
+  - `AudioRepresentation`: An object representing audio data (not yet implemented)
-  - `DDDRepresentation`: An object representing a 3-D representation (Not Yet Implemented)
+  - `DDDRepresentation`: An object representing a 3-D representation (not yet implemented)
   - `DocumentRepresentation`: An object representing an opaque document (e.g. a PDF)
   - `MovingImageRepresentation`: An object representing a moving image (video, film)
   - `Annotation`: A predefined annotation object.
-It has automaticalle the following predefined properties
+It has automaticalle the following predefined properties defined:
-    defined:
       - `hasComment` (1-n)
       - `isAnnotationOf` (1)
   - `LinkObj`: A resource class linking together several other, generic, resource classes.
-The class has the following properties:
+The class has the following
+    properties:
   - `hasComment` (1-n)
   - `hasLinkTo` (1-n)
   - `Region`: Represents a simple region.
 The class has the following properties:
        - `hasColor` (1)
        - `isRegionOf` (1)
        - `hasGeometry` (1)
        - `isRegionOf` (1)
        - `hasComment` (0-n)

 ##### Cardinalities
 `"cardinalities": [...]`

-<a name="cardinalities"></a>
 Cardinalities is an array that contains the information about the connections between resources.
-It tells what type connections a single resource has as well as how many times the connection is established.
-Thus, the actual "network" is saved in this array
+It tells what type of connections a single resource has as well as how many times the connection is established.
+Thus, the actual "network" is saved in this array.

 - `cardinalities`: Array of references to the properties that the resource may hold including the cardinality.
 A cardinality has the following properties:
     - `propname`: The name of the property.
 If it's used in the form ":"propname, the current ontology is referenced.
 If the ":" is omitted, a DSP standard ontology is referenced, otherwise the full prefix of the ontology has to be used.
     - `gui_order`: An integer number which will help the GUI to display the properties in the desired order
     - `cardinality`: Indicates how often a given property may occur.
 The possible values
     are:
-    - `"1"`: Exactly once (mandatory one value and only one)
+        - `"1"`: exactly once (mandatory one value and only one)
-    - `"0-1"`: The value may be omitted, but can occur only once
+        - `"0-1"`: The value may be omitted, but can occur only once.
-    - `"1-n"`: At least one value must be present.
-But multiple values may be present
+        - `"1-n"`: At least one value must be present, but multiple values may be present.
-    - `"0-n"`: The value may be omitted, but may also occur multiple times
+        - `"0-n"`: The value may be omitted, but may also occur multiple times.

 Example for a resource definition:
 ```json